mzocchi/econometrics/Labs/Lab5_IV2SLS.md

-methodscandidate# HS 409A Lab 5: Instrumental Variables Fall 2019
+# HS 409A Lab 5: Instrumental Variables
+Fall 2019
 TA: Mark Zocchi (mzocchi@brandeis.edu)

 #### Goal:
+1. Use instrumental variables to estimate a regression model

 #### Objectives:
+1. Select instrumental variables
+2. Estimate a model using instrumental variables

 #### Background: Minnesota Domestic Violence Experiment
 * The Minnesota Domestic Violence Experiment (MDVE) was motivated by debate over the importance of deterrence effects in the police response to domestic violence.
-For more info see: http://masteringmetrics.com/wp-content/uploads/2015/02/Angrist_2006.pdf
+For more info see: http://masteringmetrics.com/wp-content/uploads/2015/02/Angrist_2006.pdf .

 * Officers participating in the experiment randomized suspects of domestic violence into one of three groups: arrest, separation, or advice.
 However, the researchers found that many suspects randomized to Advice or Separation ("coddled") were arrested anyways.
 Researchers hypothesized that the treatment delivered was therefore non-random; i.e. those that were randomized to one of the coddled options but were arrested anyways were different than those that were randomized and actually received a coddled option (most cases that broke randomization occurred when a suspected attempted assault on an officer, the victim demanded arrest, or when both the victim and suspect were injured).